 Faust on West 53rd Street: The Demise of the American Folk Art Museum

-As MoMA makes way for its expansion, the fate of the former American Folk Art Museum has our columnist thinking about Marshall Berman and Goethe.
+The fate of the former American Folk Art Museum has our columnist thinking about Marshall Berman and Goethe.

 The Museum of Modern Art, in New York, plans to raze the former American Folk Art Museum (AFAM) later this year to make way for a luxury high-rise apartment building and museum expansion.

 Photos courtesy Giles Ashford

 After philosopher and scholar Marshall Berman died in September, I reread portions of All That is Solid Melts into Air, his riveting 1982 polemic on “the experience of modernity.”
 In one of the most memorable sections, Berman casts Goethe’s Faust as a developer, setting the stage for a later chapter about Robert Moses and the Cross Bronx Expressway.
 As Berman tells it, Faust—in close collaboration with Mephisto—embarks on a monumental Tennessee Valley Authority–style reclamation scheme, creating harbors and canals along a previously untamed seaside.
 “The whole region around him has been renewed, and a whole new society created in his image,” Berman wrote.
 “Only one small piece of ground along the coast remains as it was before.
 This is occupied by Philemon and Baucis, a sweet old couple who have been there from time out of mind.
 They have a little cottage on the dunes, a chapel with a little bell, a garden full of linden trees….”